synaptics-astra/doc/yocto.rst

 Build of packages with out-of-trees modules (such as ``synasdk-synap-module``) fail with error ``Kernel configuration is invalid.``.

-  Under some circumstatances the state of the recipe ``make-mod-scripts`` may become corrupted.
+  Under some circumstances the state of the recipe ``make-mod-scripts`` may become corrupted.
 To fix the issue clean the recipe with the command::

     bitbake -c cleansstate make-mod-scripts